AbdullahAXR/Competition-tracker/doc/phase1.md

 ## Browse competition website
 1. the user chooses a competition
 2. the user clicks on browse website
-3. built in broweser should open up viewing the competion website
+3. built in browser should open up viewing the competition website

 ## Add a competition